Menu

 Owned By: Wompatuck State Park, Commonwealth of Massachusetts

-This 1.5-mile rail trail connects the Cohasset MBTA station with Whitney and Thayer Woods, Turkey Hill, and the 3500-acre Wompatuck State Park.
+The 1.5-mile Whitney Spur Rail Trail connects the Cohasset MBTA station with Whitney and Thayer Woods, Turkey Hill, and the 3500-acre Wompatuck State Park.
 Composed of graded crushed stone, it is suitable for bicycles and wheelchairs.
 Stroller-friendly.

 Features